drvinceknight/gtb/chapters/repeated_games/main.md

 the column player will play $c_1$ in the second stage.

-If both players play these strategies, their utilities are: $(11, 4)$, which is better **for both players** than the utilities at any sequence of pure stage Nash equilibria.
+If both players play these strategies, their utilities are: $(11, 4)$, which is better **for both players** than the utilities at any sequence of stage Nash equilibria in action space.

 **But is this a Nash equilibrium?** To find out, we investigate whether either player has an incentive to deviate.